hubbleai/carbon-connect/README.md

 # Carbon Connect

-Carbon Connect is a robust React component designed for managing integrations with a variety of data sources.
-Carbon Connect provides an intuitive and flexible interface for your data management needs.
+Carbon Connect is a React component designed for managing integrations with a variety of data sources.

 ## Installation